cleesmith/Aidetour/README.md

 # Aidetour

-Aidetour is a Python application that acts as a middleman between the OpenAI API and the Anthropic Claude API.
-It translates requests intended for the OpenAI system into properly formatted Anthropic API requests, sends them to the Anthropic API, and then converts the responses back into OpenAI API-formatted streamed responses.
-The app does not actually use an OpenAI API key, instead it uses your Anthropic API key which is required.
+Aidetour is a Python application that allows users to interact with Anthropic's Claude models using the same interface as the OpenAI API.
+Although it mimics the OpenAI API endpoints, Aidetour does not actually use or require an OpenAI API key.
+Instead, it translates the requests and responses between the two APIs, enabling users to access Claude's capabilities through a familiar interface.

+Aidetour requires your Anthropic API key to function, as it communicates directly with the Anthropic Claude API behind the scenes.

-## Features
+## Key Features

 - Seamless integration between OpenAI API and Anthropic Claude API
 - Support for multiple Claude models (e.g., Claude-3-Opus, Claude-3-Sonnet, Claude-3-Haiku)